Can We Live on Mars? | Science Me

 "Who can doubt that if the first steps are taken, that the developments required to complete the job will not follow, for what is ultimately at stake is an infinite universe of habitable worlds." - Zubrin and McKay, Technological Requirements for Terraforming Mars

-The first major challenge of terraforming Mars is to raise the temperature.
+Perhaps the first task in terraforming Mars is to raise the temperature.
 Mars is further from the Sun, receiving 40% less light and heat than Earth.
-What's more, without a magnetic field, the thin atmosphere continually leaks out into space.
-This makes Mars extremely cold, with an average temperature of -63°C (-81°F).
+What's more, the thin atmosphere continually leaks out into space, making Mars extremely cold with an average temperature of -63°C (-81°F).

 So how do you warm a planet?
 Ironically, we already know one way.
-Humans have inadvertently warmed Earth by 1°C as a by-product of industrialisation.
-So we might build giant factories on Mars specifically to pump out halocarbon gases and create a greenhouse effect.
+Humans have inadvertently warmed Earth by 1°C as a byproduct of industrialisation.
+So we might build uber-giant megafactories on Mars specifically designed to pump out halocarbon gases and create a greenhouse effect.
+Power requirements are on the order of 1000 MWe, which could modify the Martian atmosphere in as little as 50 years.

-There's also fierce debate over the potential for meaningful oceans on Mars.
+There's fierce debate over the potential to create oceans on Mars.
 Geological evidence suggests that rivers once flowed on the red planet, collecting in pools, lakes, and perhaps small oceans.
 Over time, the water became trapped in the planet's crust or escaped into space due to insufficient gravity.

 But it's hard to quantify the size of these lost reservoirs based on remote sensing and rover studies alone.
 Computer models produce conflicting data, while some argue that Mars is simply too small to retain significant surface water.

-Yet this hasn't put off SpaceX, which is gearing up for a crewed mission to Mars this decade.
+Yet none of this deters SpaceX, which is gearing up for a crewed mission to Mars this decade.
 Likewise, numerous public and private agencies (including NASA, ESA, Roscosmos, ISRO, CNSA, Lockheed Martin, and Boeing) are also looking to seed the alien planet with life.
+How does that look in the short term?

 How to Get to Mars

-It's possible that in the upcoming 2028-29 launch window, SpaceX will send humans to Mars to establish initial mining, power, and life support infrastructure.
+At the very earliest, SpaceX could send humans to Mars in the 2028-29 launch window.
+Their goal: to establish the first mining, power, and life support infrastructure.
 Just how fraught is this mission?

 The shortest journey time to Mars is about six months, though it's usually longer due to the independent orbits of the planets.
 On close approach roughly every two years, Earth and Mars are 62 million km apart, while the average straight line distance at any time is 225 million km.